-A giant iceberg, almost the size of Los Angeles, broke off from the northern section of Antarctica’s Brunt Ice Shelf on Friday 26th February.
+A giant iceberg, almost the size of Los Angeles, broke off from the northern section of Brunt Ice Shelf in Antarctica on Friday 26th February.
 New radar images, captured by the European Space Agency (ESA) Copernicus Sentinel-1 mission, showed the 1270sq km iceberg ‘calving’ — breaking free and moving away rapidly from the floating shelf.

 Glaciologists have been monitoring closely the many cracks and chasms that have formed in the 150m thick Brunt Ice Shelf over the past few years.
 In late-2019, a new crack was spotted in the portion of the ice shelf north of the McDonald Ice Rumples, heading towards another large crack near the Stancomb-Wills Glacier Tongue.